Sami9-0/Sami9-0/README.md

-- 👋 Hi, I’m Samson Amanuel.
+- 👋 Hi, I’m Redu.
-- 👀 I’m interested in Robotics and AI.
+- 👀 I’m interested in Software engineering and AI.
 - 🌱 I’m currently a student aspiring to become a software engineer.
-- 💞️ I’m looking to collaborate on any project related to web development and robotics and also arduino
+- 💞️ I’m looking to collaborate on any project related to web development and AI and also arduino.
-- 📫 How to reach me on my email samsontsegenate@gmail.com
+- 📫 How to reach me...

 <!---
 Sami9-0/Sami9-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.